 Custards are cream or milk based and are typically stiffer than a pudding.
 Custards generally need to be baked in a water bath, otherwise it will scorch and crack.

 Custard uses eggs as a thickener, where pudding will use an ingredient like flour or cornstarch to thicken it.
 Pudding doesn't need to be cooked, but it may need to be warmed up in order to thicken it to a pudding consistency.

 Now, I did make my own custard.
 Yup!
 Just follow the instructions for making the custard and you'll be fine.
 Custard is very simple to make and it's delicious.
 You cannot substitute pudding for these easy Portuguese pastries.

 However, if you wanted, you could cheat and buy instant custard.
 Unfortunately, I've never used instant custard yet, so I can't recommend an instant powder yet.
 But, when I do, I 'll update this post to include my recommendation for using an instant custard powder.

 UPDATE: I tried Birds Custard, it looks like this here.
 The custard was made in less than 10 minutes.
 If I had a choice between instant custard and real custard, I would definitely choose real homemade custard and make it myself.

-Note that if you do decide to use instant custard, these easy Portuguese tarts will be made with less than 4 ingredients and your custard will be made lickaty split.
-That’s a win – win!
-Just don’t forget to add vanilla extract to your instant custard, otherwise they will be really bland.
+Note that if you do decide to use instant custard, these easy homemade portuguese pastries will be made with less than 4 ingredients and your custard will be made lickaty split.
+That's a win - win!
+Just don't forget to add vanilla extract to your instant custard, otherwise they will be really bland.

-I can’t really say whether this dessert freezes well.
-But chances are that you won’t have to freeze them because they will be all gone.
+I can't really say whether these homemade portuguese pastries freezes well.
+But chances are that you won't have to freeze them because they will be all gone.
 Keep the uneaten custard tarts stored in the refrigerator covered with plastic wrap or in an airtight container.
 Take them out when you are ready to eat them.

 For a professional finish, sprinkle the custard tarts with icing sugar before you serve them to your family or friends.